Venom: The Last Dance review – Another lacklustre outing for Tom Hardy's symbiote

 Read more:

-The other is a more po-faced, incredibly generic sci-fi story about a mismatched pair of army scientists hunting down and experimenting with symbiotes, one of whom has a tragic backstory and the other of whom has links to a character from the comics.
+The other is a more po-faced, incredibly generic sci-fi story about a mismatched pair of government employees hunting down and experimenting with symbiotes, one of whom has a tragic backstory, the other of whom has links to a character from the comics and both of whom have very different intentions.
 But neither of these two disparate storylines – which eventually collide in a high-octane but underwhelming finale – especially pass muster on their own, never mind awkwardly stitched together.

 Fans of the first two will certainly find aspects of the central Eddie/Venom friendship storyline to enjoy.
 A moment when the latter is far more invested than the former in a camper van sing-along to David Bowie's Space Oddity provides some minor laughs, and there is a fun sequence where Venom takes the form of various animals, including a frog.